FeatureBaseDB/featurebase/docs/examples.md

 A and B are sets of fingerprint bits on in the fingerprints of molecule A and molecule B. AB is the set of common bits of fingerprints of both molecule A and B. The Tanimoto coefficient ranges from 0 when the fingerprints have no bits in common, to 1 when the fingerprints are identical.

-All source code to calculate tanimoto for molecule fingerprint using Pilosa is available in a Github repository https://github.com/pilosa/chem-usecase
+All source code to calculate tanimoto for molecule fingerprint using Pilosa is available in a [Github repository](https://github.com/pilosa/chem-usecase).

 #### Data model